grayhatdevelopers/node-get-installed-apps/README.md

 })
 ```

-`getMacInstalledApps` has a optional parameter directory, defalut is '/Applications',you can set it what you need.
+`getMacInstalledApps` has a optional parameter directory, default is '/Applications', you can set it to what you need.

-If you want to use windows-specific methods separately, you can do it like this.
+If you want to use Windows-specific methods separately, you can do it like this.

 ```
 import {getWinInstalledApps} from 'get-installed-apps'